EmmaEnder14/ReadTheDocs-Version-Test/docs/source/index.rst

 WOW!
 NEW INFORMATION!
 THIS DESERVES A NEW VERSION OF THE WEBSITE!

+UPDATING THE LATEST BRANCH AGAIN!
+LET'S SEE WHAT HAPPENS!

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_